Program execution |

 Scope describes how much of the input code is considered to apply optimizations.

-Link-time optimization (LTO), a.k.a. whole-program optimization, is a more general class of interprocedural optimization.
+Link-time optimization (LTO), or whole-program optimization, is a more general class of interprocedural optimization.
 During LTO, the compiler has visibility across translation units which allows for it to perform more aggressive optimizations like cross-module inlining and devirtualization.

 Machine code optimization uses an object code optimizer to analyze the executable task image of the program after all of an executable machine code has been linked.
 Some of the techniques that can be applied in a more limited scope, such as macro compression which saves space by collapsing common sequences of instructions, are more effective when the entire executable task image is available for analysis.
 [4]